Updated June 2013

 HIV cannot be transmitted except when certain body fluids are exchanged.
 You can greatly reduce the risk of transmission by:

-- Knowing your HIV status so you can take steps to avoid spreading HIV if you are HIV+
+- Knowing your HIV status so you can take steps to avoid spreading HIV if you are HIV+; for more information, see our info sheet on HIV Testing

 - Practicing safer sex